-Earning the ENERGY STAR means products meet strict energy efficiency guidelines set by the US Environmental Protection Agency.
-Lighting products that have earned the ENERGY STAR deliver exceptional features, while using less energy.
-Saving energy helps you save money on utility bills and protect the environment by reducing greenhouse gas emissions in the fight against climate change.
+Earning the ENERGY STAR certification means the product meets strict energy efficiency guidelines set by the US Environmental Protection Agency.
+Lighting products that have earned the ENERGY STAR label deliver exceptional features, while using less energy.
+Saving energy helps you save money on utility bills and protect the environment by reducing greenhouse gas emissions.

 ENERGY STAR Certified Decorative Light Strings:

 - Use 50% less energy than conventional incandescent lights strands.

 - Can last up to 10 times longer than traditional incandescent strands, meaning fewer light string replacements.

 - Are cool to the touch, reducing the risk of fire.

 - Do not have moving parts, filaments or glass, so they are much more durable and shock-resistant than other light strings.